app-icon

 Up next is a man who took the world by storm, making defenders look silly while defending and catching him.
 The Legendary Brazilian Ronaldo Nazario made a habit of rounding out the keeper before slotting in to score.
 With an abundance of technical ability, flair, power, and strength, Ronaldo was quite literally the perfect striker and the perfect example of Joga Bonito.

 He is widely considered one of the greatest Inter Milan players due to his stellar spell at San Siro.
-However, Ronaldo's career was marred by injuries, which, despite all that he has already achieved, made people wonder about his unbridled talent and potential.
-He was a two-time world champion with Brazil.
-However, he is still easily one of the most gifted players of all time, and undoubtedly deserves his place among the best dribbler in the world.
+However, a crucial part of his career was marred by injuries, which, despite all that he has already achieved, made people wonder about his unbridled talent and potential.
+A two-time world champion with Seleção, R9 is still easily one of the most gifted players of all time, and of course, one of the best dribblers in football history.

 Ronaldo Career Stats